25 Hidden Oregon and Washington hotels

 Olympic Peninsula places to stay.

 I write about a 3-day road trip around the Olympic Peninsula and have guided guests all over this lush outpost of Washington State in various ways.
-The Olympic Peninsula can be a challenging place to find lodging — but it’s a big mistake to rush through the remote parts.
+The Olympic Peninsula can be challenging to find lodging, but rushing through the remote parts is a big mistake.

 Woodland Inns